-I actually shared a couple posts 7-8 years ago on making frozen breakfast sandwiches.
-Well let’s just say I’ve learned a lot since then so I wanted to put together an updated post to give some other tips and tricks for preparing a healthy freezer breakfast sandwich.
+I actually shared a couple of posts 7-8 years ago on making frozen breakfast sandwiches.
+Let’s just say I’ve learned a lot since then so I wanted to put together an updated post to give more tips and tricks for preparing a healthy freezer breakfast sandwich.

 First, just in case you need more convincing, these are the 3 reasons I love frozen breakfast sandwiches.

-- I control the ingredients.
-Unless you’re going to Panera, it’s safe to say that most drive-thru breakfast sandwiches aren’t made with the highest quality ingredients.
-Not to mention fast food breakfast sandwiches are filled with sodium, additives, preservatives, and who knows what else.
-By making my own, I control the ingredients.
-So, if I want to use all organic that’s what I use.
-This also means I control the calories.
-If I want to keep the sandwiches under 350 calories then I choose the ingredients that’ll help me do that.
+It’s safe to say that most drive-thru breakfast sandwiches aren’t made with the highest quality ingredients.
+Not to mention that fast food breakfast sandwiches are filled with sodium, additives, preservatives, and who knows what else.

-- I save time.
-Going to the drive-thru requires me to drive there and, most of the time, wait in line.
-This takes at least 10 minutes.
+If you’re lucky, that’s a minimum of 10 minutes.
 That’s 50 minutes a week going to get a breakfast sandwich.
-I’m sure I can find much more productive ways to spend my time.
+I’m sure we can all find much more productive ways to spend an hour of our time, right?

 Okay, let’s go through the basics of preparing frozen breakfast sandwiches.
 At the end, I’m going to offers some more tips.